Skip to main content

 Washington DC is executing the largest office-to-residential conversion pipeline in the country6,500+ units in planning as of 2025, growing 12% year-over-year.
 The Geneva on Connecticut Avenue closed a record $575M financing package in late 2025, including $465M in C-PACE — the largest C-PACE deal in history.

 Small investors cannot compete on The Geneva.
 But the office-to-residential wave reshapes rent floors, condo supply, and neighborhood demand across the DMV — creating actionable strategies for sponsors with $500K–$2M equity, not $50M.
+This refreshed July 2026 guide focuses on zoning diligence, underwriting discipline, and the bridge-to-DSCR capital stack small sponsors actually use near conversion corridors.

 The institutional wave — context for small capital